Founntain/TETRIO.Overlay/README.md

-# TETRIO Overlay
+# TETR.IO Overlay

 A simple overlay for displaying your Tetra League, Quick Play, 40L, Blitz and much more stats in OBS using a Browser Source.
 You can choose to display your stats as a static image or a live view that updates every 30 seconds.

 If you find this overlay useful, please consider giving it a ⭐ to show your support, or share it with others who might enjoy it.
 Thank you for using it!
+It really means a lot to me 🧡🦊

 ## 🎖️ Usage